asimwe1/rust_chatapp/site/guide/requests.md

 visit `/hello/John`, the application would respond with `Hello, John!`.

 Any number of dynamic path segments are allowed.
-A path segment can be of any type, including your own, as long as the type implements the [`FromParam`].
+A path segment can be of any type, including your own, as long as the type implements the [`FromParam`] trait.
 Rocket implements `FromParam` for many of the standard library types, as well as a few special Rocket types.
 For the full list of supplied implementations, see the [`FromParam` API docs].
-Here's a more complete route to illustrate varied
+Here's a more complete route to illustrate varied usage:
-usage:

 ```rust
 #[get("/hello/<name>/<age>/<cool>")]